bsaqqa/php-auto-backup-db-msysql/README.md

 I run it as a cron job on Windows/Ubuntu servers to make sure we have a latest version of DB daily.

+# Features

+- [X] Easy to install and configure
+- [X] Can be run as a cron job on Windows and Ubuntu servers
+- [ ] Create it as a composer package (Coming Soon)
+- [ ] Supports OneDrive integration (Coming soon)
+- [ ] Create it as a composer package (Coming Soon)
+- [ ] Supports multiple database servers (Coming Soon)
+- [ ] Supports different database engines (Coming Soon)
+- [ ] Supports automatic restoration of backups (Coming Soon)
+- [ ] Supports email notifications (Coming Soon)
+- [ ] Supports cloud storage (Coming Soon)
+- [ ] Supports encryption of backups (Coming Soon)

+# Roadmap

+I plan to continue developing and enhancing the PHP Pure Script for Auto Backup MySQL DB in the future.
+Below is a list of features I plan to add in the future:

+- [X] Easy to install and configure
+- [X] Can be run as a cron job on Windows and Ubuntu servers Customizable backup frequency and destination

+- [ ] Create it as a composer package:
+Currently, the script is not available as a composer package.
+In the future, I plan to create it as a composer package to make it easier for users to install and use the script.

+- [ ] Implement support for multiple database servers:
+Currently, the script only supports backing up databases on a single server.
+In the future, I plan to add support for backing up databases on multiple servers.

+- [ ] Add support for different database engines:
+The script currently only supports MySQL databases.
+In the future, I plan to add support for other database engines such as PostgreSQL and SQL Server.

+- [ ] Improve error handling: I plan to improve the script's error handling to make it more robust and user-friendly.

+- [ ] Add support for automatic restoration of backups: Currently, the script only supports creating backups.
+In the future, I plan to add support for automatically restoring backups in case of data loss.

+- [ ] Add support for email notifications: I plan to add the ability to send email notifications to users when a backup is created or when an error occurs.

+- [ ] Improve documentation and examples: I plan to improve the documentation and examples provided in the repository to make it easier for users to get started with the script.

+- [ ] Add support for cloud storage: Currently, the script only supports saving backups to a local folder.
+In the future, I plan to add support for other cloud storage providers such as OneDrive, Google Drive and Dropbox.

+- [ ] Add support for encryption of backups: I plan to add the ability to encrypt backups to protect sensitive data.
+This roadmap represents our current plans for the development of the PHP Pure Script for Auto Backup MySQL DB, but it is subject to change as I receive feedback and suggestions from users.

+I welcome any feedback or ideas you have for improving the script, and I look forward to continuing to develop and enhance it in the future.

 # Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.